-- How many the following is/are true regarding the proposed hierarchical design - Hierarchical design facilitates debugging - 2 Hierarchical design makes verification of system components easier - Hierarchical design reduces the overhead of running a single process function calls/syscalls, memory copying, and etc...
-The proposed hierarchical design allows layer 0 to schedule I/O & peripherals - what a potential problem is this? - A. 0 - B. 1
+- How many the following is/are true regarding the proposed hierarchical design - The hierarchical design facilitates debugging (1) - The hierarchical design makes verification of system components easier (2)

+- The hierarchical design reduces the overhead of running a single process function calls/syscalls, memory copying, and etc...
+The hierarchical design allows flexible resource allocation - what a potential problem is this?
+A. 0 - B. D. 3 performed.
+Therefore we have arranged the whole system as a society of sequential processes, progressing with un-